Soloflighter1010/bluesky-bot/README.md

 docker compose up -d
 ```

-Docker will build the image and start the bot in the background.
-That's it.
+Docker builds the image and starts the bot in the background.
+On first start it runs

-The bot will:
-1. Log into Bluesky
-2. Run an initial post cycle immediately on startup
-3. Post every hour at :00
-4. Poll DMs every 60 seconds for commands
-5. Serve the dashboard at `http://localhost:3000`
+an immediate post cycle so you don't have to wait for the top of the hour.

 ---